The Dead Man’s Gambit: The crash of Ethiopian Airlines flight 961

 “Let me throw the axe then,” said the hijacker.

-At that moment, a low fuel pressure warning sounded, filling the cockpit with a repetitive beeping sounds.
+At that moment, a low fuel pressure warning sounded, filling the cockpit with a repetitive beeping sound.
 Seconds later, the right engine ran out of fuel and began to spool down.
 Unable to maintain 39,000 feet with power from only one engine, the plane began to descend.

 “Why?
 How can’t it fly?
 When you die, all of us will be destroyed?
 Don’t joke,” said the hijacker.
 Then, watching the altitude slowly wind down, he said, “It is less by one thousand!”